nydailynews/vendor-nav/README.md

 # Vendor Nav
-Tools for managing our vendor nav implementations.
+Tools for managing off-of-main-site header / footer implementations.
+This includes scripts for scraping the main site and parsing out the header and the footer with regular expressions.
+It also includes tools for taking the header and footer markup and adding that markup to a javascript file that can be included on other sites to replicate the main site's header and footer.

-Vendor nav javascript used on the majority of vendor sites exists at http://extra.denverpost.com/vendor_templates/mason/vendor-include.js and is updated every 30 minutes.
+Vendor nav javascript used on the majority of vendor sites exists at https://extras.denverpost.com/vendor_templates/mason/vendor-include.js and is updated every 30 minutes.

 ## Example implementation